Talk: 15:50–16:35 (English)

 OOP is dead, long live Object Orientation!

-When it comes to building larger systems, however, we can get back to the ideas and concepts that drove the invention of Object-Orientation.
-And I’d argue that most of the systems we build today actually follow these concepts – and in a good way!
+When it comes to building larger systems, however, we can get back to the ideas and concepts that drove the invention of Object Orientation: Independent entities that encapsulate and hide their own state, that communicate via message passing, and that can be exchanged at runtime without having to replace the entire system.
+And I’d argue that most of the systems we build today actually follow these concepts – in a good way!
+And in that sense, I believe that Object Orientation is actually a good and successful concept – just not on code level, but on a system and infrastructure level.

 In this talk, we’re going to explore the history of the term “Object-Oriented”, how that concept evolved, where it went wrong, and how to redeem it.